 When the item is either adjacent to you or in your hand (essentially it must be exposed to attacks as either a held or unattended object), you can make a special Knowledge (any) check, or a Diplomacy check to gather information (at no cost) or Use Magic Device check.
 The bonus for this check is 3 +your Charisma bonus + your warlock level.
 Once you have done this, you cannot do so again until you next regain spell slots.

 Additionally, at 8th level you gain a bonus feat your can use as long as you have access to your lore whisperer (it need not be exposed).
 This feat may be a Crafting feat, or Skill Focus, or a feat that does nothing other than give you access to class skills, additional skill points, or bonuses to skills.
 You must meet the feat’s prerequisites normally.
 You gain an additional such feat at 12th level, and every 4 levels thereafter.

 If your lore whisperer is lost or destroyed, you can create a new one in a ritual that takes 1d12 hours, ending your bond to your previous lore whisperer.

 Want me to create more adaptations from other games to pathfinder 1e?
 Want to see the warlock for other game systems?
 Want something else?
 Really Wild West content?
 Would you rather see more material for 5e, or industry insider articles?
 Join my Patreon for a few bucks a month, and let me know!

-Posted on September 1, 2020, in Game Design, Pathfinder Development and tagged 5e, Base Classes, Game Design, gaming, Geekery, Pathfinder, PC Options, Warlock.
+Posted on September 1, 2020, in Game Design, Pathfinder Development and tagged 5e, Base Classes, Game Design, gaming, Geekery, Pathfinder First Edition, PC Options, Warlock.
 Bookmark the permalink.
 Leave a comment.